War and Peace (film series): Distribution

 The distribution (along with the display and later preservation) of such a massive piece of work posed physical difficulties.
-The whopping 20 canisters of film reels already made transportation a sizable hassle.
+The 20 canisters of film reels already made its transportation challenging.

 Andrei Bolkonsky was screened in two consecutive parts, released in a total of 2,805 copies in March 1966.
 In the fifteen months afterwards, the first part sold 58.3 million tickets in the USSR, and 58 million of the viewers remained through the intermission.
 Thus, Bolkonsky became the most successful film of the year.
 Respectively, its two parts are also the 26th and 27th most watched from among all pictures ever made in the Soviet Union.
 Natasha Rostova, which opened in July with 1,405 copies disseminated, performed less well and attracted 36.2 million viewers in the same time period, reaching the third place in the 1966 box office, although it would have been ninth if counted in 1967.
 Admission for the two final parts declined further: 1812, with 1,407 copies released, had 21 million admissions and Pierre Bezukhov sold only 19.8 million tickets; they made it to the 13th and 14th place at the 1967 box office.